AI

 to the use of AI in various applications.

-common issues that may require AI fixes include:
+Some common issues that could warrant AI fixing include:

 AI algorithms can exhibit bias based on the data used to train them.